ulmo-dev/ulmo/docs/index.rst

 Quick Start
 -----------

-The easiest way to get a flavor ulmo is by checking out this brief but awesome `tutorial`_ by Nikolay Koldunov.
+Check out this brief but awesome `tutorial`_ by Nikolay Koldunov to get a sense of what Ulmo is about.

 .. _tutorial: http://earthpy.org/ulmo.html